MaThRk/iffitoR/README.md

-# A collection of functions to get and work with the data from the iffi-database in R
+# A collection of functions to work with the data from the iffi-database in R

 The package (without the vignettes) can be installed with: